How Tax works

 To be tax compliant, you need to:

-- Understand which locations require you to collect tax
+- Understand which locations require you to collect tax.

-- Register for tax in those locations
+- Register for tax in those locations.

-- Calculate and collect tax
+- Calculate and collect tax.

-- Report, file, and remit the tax you collected
+- Report, file, and remit the tax you collected.

-Introduction to indirect taxes with Stripe Tax
+Indirect taxes with Stripe Tax

 Each country handles tax on sold products and services differently, often calling it by a different name.
 In the US, businesses deal with sales tax.
 Throughout Europe, it’s called value-added tax (VAT).
 Canada and most countries in the Asia Pacific region refer to it as goods and services tax (GST).